HomeEnvironmentOn Thin Ice: 5 Ongoing Effects of Global Warming

 The Future Of Atmospheric Preservation And Restoration

 The immediate future of our ozone layer looks like a slightly rosier picture following this latest UN report that suggests the vital top layer of the protective atmosphere is on the mend.
-However, climate change is not something that can be fixed with a few planks of wood, some copper nails or a new landfill site.
+However, climate change is not something that can be fixed with a few planks of wood, some copper nails, or a new landfill site.

 Climate preservation as a result of restricted CFC use is a long-term, political endeavor that looks to be working but must continue and grow if the damage caused by human activity on the planet’s surface is to be healed.